From September 15th to October 15th, our nation celebrates the generations of Hispanics who have positively influenced and enriched our society.

 5. Establish strategic partnerships with Multicultural Agencies

-Hispanic buying power accounted for 11.1% of U.S. buying power in 2020, and almost every brand and business owner wants to tap into this purchasing power; however, connecting effectively and emphatically with the Hispanic market requires cultural knowledge and a serious commitment.
+Hispanic buying power accounted for 11.1% of U.S. buying power in 2020, up from only 5% in 1990, and almost every brand and business owner wants to tap into this purchasing power; however, connecting effectively and emphatically with the Hispanic market requires cultural knowledge and a serious commitment.
 Working with multicultural and ethnic agencies with language and cross-cultural skills and unique capabilities, brands can be more competitive and differentiate themselves by complementing their internal multicultural teams and gaining access and additional benefits.
 In sum, partnering with a Hispanic Marketing or Multicultural Agency can help support specific Hispanic initiatives targeting the Hispanic consumer who now represent a $2 trillion-dollar purchasing power block.

 6. Source MBE Suppliers and Vendors